 - Born December 21, 1977 in Santo Domingo, D.R.

 D'Angelo Jimenez is a player whose good defensive range and moderate hitting ability have been unable to find him a consistent employer.
-In seven seasons, he has played for six teams.
-In spring training 2007, he was a non-roster invitee with the Washington Nationals.
+In seven seasons in the major leagues, he played for six teams.

 Yankees and Padres

-Jimenez was signed as a free agent by the New York Yankees in 1994, and was in their organization from 1995 through part of 2001.
-He was with Columbus in Triple A in parts of five seasons, blossoming in 1999 when he posted hitting stats of .327/.392/.492, a highly-touted prospect often mentioned in the same breath with then up-and-coming Alfonso Soriano.
+Jimenez was signed as an amateur free agent by the New York Yankees in 1994, and was in their organization from 1995 through part of 2001.
+He was with the Columbus Clippers in Triple A in parts of five seasons, blossoming in 1999 when he posted hitting stats of .327/.392/.492, a highly-touted prospect often mentioned in the same breath with then up-and-coming Alfonso Soriano.

-Jimenez was brought up for a cup of coffee in 1999 for the New York Yankees, and hit .400 in 7 games.
-Then a serious car crash almost curtailed his career -- and his life -- that offseason.
+Jimenez was brought up by the Yankees for a cup of coffee at the end of the 1999 season and hit .400 in 7 games.
+Then a serious car crash almost curtailed his career - and his life - that offseason.
 He survived with a broken neck, and spent all of 2000 and into 2001 recovering.
 As questions abounded if he would ever return to form, the Yankees, in urgent need of relief pitching, traded him to the San Diego Padres for Jay Witasick on June 23, 2001.
 Two days later, he was a major leaguer again.

 He hit .276 in 308 at-bats as a shortstop that season, and came back in 2002 to hit .252 as a second baseman and third baseman until he was traded to the Chicago White Sox in July.
 In both years with the Padres he drew more than the average number of walks and had excellent range in the field.
 He even appeared once on the mound, giving up no hits and no runs in 1 1/3 innings.

 White Sox and Reds